MicrosoftDocs/windows-itpro-docs/windows/keep-secure/troubleshoot-onboarding-windows-defender-advanced-threat-protection.md

 ### Ensure that the endpoint is onboarded successfully
-If the endpoints aren't reporting correctly, you might need to check that the Windows Defender Advanced Threat Protection service was successfully onboarded on the endpoint.
+If the endpoints aren't reporting correctly, you might need to check that the Windows Defender ATP service was successfully onboarded on the endpoint.

 **Check the onboarding state in Registry**: